Flow-matic/sea-battle/README.md

    * https://user-images.githubusercontent.com/90872113/153793295-d74d86eb-ee33-438a-b4fb-123a9248a9ef.mp4

    * By using macbook pro to record the screen and show a step by step guide on how the game works within the terminal.

+   * To add a mp4 movie to the readme.md file, can only be done by dragging and dropping the movie directly on to the file through github and can not be done       through gitpod.

  ___